 The onset of this condition is sudden and usually occurs in the last trimester of pregnancy, but there have been some reports of this occurring even after delivery.
 As the name suggests, this rash begins as very itchy hive-like bumps which erupt on the abdomen usually in and around stretch marks.
 They also commonly appear on the upper thighs.
 However, the rash can appear almost anywhere on the body.
 These bumps often come together to become bigger, redder plaques.
 Later on, the rash can transform/evolve to include vesicles (fluid-filled bumps).
 As this skin condition is called “polymorphic,” which means having a variety of physical appearances, these lesions can also sometimes appear as solid bumps interspersed with fluid-filled bumps, be targetoid, or resemble the weepy red crusted lesions of eczema.

 Although this condition can be extraordinarily itchy and uncomfortable for mom, it is generally not a cause for concern.
 It is one of the most common skin conditions occurring during pregnancy, affecting 1 out every 160 pregnancies.
-Most affected individuals have clearing of their skin within 4-6 weeks (a few days postpartum) with no residual scarring or pigment changes.
-The development of baby is not affected by this condition and the majority of mothers go on to deliver a healthy infant given there are no other conditions affecting baby’s growth.
+Most affected individuals have a clearing of their skin within 4-6 weeks (a few days postpartum) with no residual scarring or pigment changes.
+The development of a baby is not affected by this condition and the majority of mothers go on to deliver a healthy infant given there are no other conditions affecting a baby’s growth.

 Most patients decide to treat their condition despite no long-term effects due to the intense itching experienced with PEP.
 The most common treatments include over the counter soothing, anti-itch creams, and lotions.
 Mild topical steroids such as fluticasone are sometimes recommended as first-line therapy.
-The topical steroid can help with itch as well the appearance of the lesions.
+The topical steroid can help with itch as well as the appearance of the lesions.
 First generation antihistamines such as diphenhydramine (main ingredient of Benadryl) have also been used with some success.
 However, these medications are sedating and can make you very sleepy!
 For most people, the treatments described above usually provide a significant degree of relief.